onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 ![image](https://github.com/user-attachments/assets/301e7607-5e30-4405-be97-47342f4cc0a4)<br>
 _Triggered Alerts dashboard displaying successful detection of unauthorized login attempts._

 You should see alerts triggered by the unauthorised connections.
-Just to remind you, alerts will continue triggering every minute as configured.
+Just to remind you, alerts will continue to trigger every minute as configured.

 ![image](https://github.com/user-attachments/assets/abc68997-38ac-40a1-b256-381749863466)<br>
 _Alert details displaying the mobile device's public IP address detected by our security rule._